Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 [Eulah Creek, NSW, December 2011]

-Two of three chicks are visible in this photo; the noise of their begging must have been heard by the cats - yet they all survived
+Two of three chicks are visible in this photo; the noise of their begging must have been heard by cats - yet they all survived

 [Eulah Creek, NSW, December 2011]